The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Related Work

 \section{Related Work}

 Prior work in speech decoding has focused almost entirely on supervised learning with decoding models that typically do not generalise across participants or experiments.
-This is true both in recent state-of-the-art invasive studies \citep{moses_neuroprosthesis_2021, metzger_high-performance-2023,willett_high-performance_2023, chen_neural_2024} and non-invasive studies \cite{tang_semantic_2023}.
+This is true both in recent state-of-the-art invasive studies \citep{moses_neuroprosthesis_2021, metzger_high-performance-2023,willett_high-performance_2023, chen_neural_2024} and non-invasive studies \citep{tang_semantic_2023}.
 These prior works have scaled up the experimental data collected within individual subjects, but are unable to leverage data from other subjects and experiments.
-Focusing on semantic rather than phonetic decoding, work by \citet{tang_semantic_2023} is remarkable for showing an ability to generalise across labelled task data when listening to speech, imagining speech, or even watching videos.
-They do not, however, leverage unlabelled data and are unable to show generalisation between subjects.
+Nevertheless, the method developed by \citet{tang_semantic_2023} is remarkable for showing an ability to generalise across labelled task data.
+They do not, however, use unlabelled data or show cross-subject generalisation.

-Specific studies into the limitations of generalising models between subjects show that while performance decreases on average when subjects are pooled, there are exceptions. \citet{Csaky2022GrouplevelBD} find that a subset of individuals perform better when evaluated with a group-level model than with individual models.
-Exploiting audio data in a multi-modal framework, \citet{defossez_decoding_2023} show that decoding performance improves for a segment identification task as data from multiple subjects listening to connected speech are aggregated.
-Although they repeat the result within two MEG and two EEG datasets, \citet{defossez_decoding_2023} do not show any improvements for pooling data across datasets.
-Moreover, they do not combine data from studies with different labels either; cf.~\citep{eeg2text2022, dewave2023, fmri_followup_2023}.
-Unfortunately, two of these papers \citep{eeg2text2022,dewave2023} included a bug in their evaluation code.
-As such, their methods may perform no better than a baseline that provides pure noise inputs to the model \citep{jo2024eegtotext}.
+Specific studies into the limitations of generalising models between subjects show that while performance decreases on average when subjects are pooled, there are exceptions (e.g. \citet{Anumanchipalli2019SpeechSF} and \citet{Makin2019MachineTO} in surgical settings and \citet{Csaky2022GrouplevelBD} non-invasively). \citet{defossez_decoding_2023} show cross-subject generalisation for a segment identification task from participants listening to connected speech.
+However, they do not demonstrate generalisation to novel subjects and retrain their model for new datasets rather than being able to generalise across datasets or pool them.
+Their method is also unable to incorporate data without corresponding audio labels and so does not scale with other kinds of tasks.